The Ramblers (draft)

 See you soon,

 Accommodations for the 2629th WAC Battalion members at the Hassler Villa were tight.
 The single rooms held four occupied bunks.
 Equally, Marlene and Maria always anticipated the privilege of having rackmates because it strengthened their bond with perspective.
-When settling into their room after breakfast, they were briefly introduced to Private First Class Ruth Ann Damico and Corporal Elizabeth Branch whom they listened to and watched prepare for their clerical assignments.
+When settling into their room after breakfast, they were briefly introduced to Corporal Joyce Damico and PFC Elizabeth Branch whom they listened to and watched prepare for their clerical assignments.

-“Beth and Ruth Ann will be returning soon.
+“Beth and Joyce will be returning soon.
 Please watch over them,” she curtly intimated as the door closed behind her.

 “Your dress revealed our plans.”